Papua New Guinea

 Provisional tax is assessed by the IRC based on the last return lodged.
 In the event that no tax was payable on the previous year’s return, the Commissioner General has the right to estimate the amount of tax based on any other information available.

-Provisional tax is payable in three equal instalments by 90, 180, and 270 days after commencement of its income year.
-We understand these dates may be amended in early 2020 to be 120, 210, and 300 days after commencement of an income year.
+Provisional tax is payable in three equal instalments by 120, 210, and 300 days after commencement of an income year.

 Applications may be made to reduce provisional tax assessed if the tax due for the year in question is expected to be lower than the provisional tax assessed.
 Where estimated provisional tax is less than 75% of the income tax ultimately assessed, additional tax may be levied.
 Additional tax at a rate of 20% will be assessed, based on the difference between the estimate lodged and the provisional tax originally determined, or the actual tax payable, whichever is less.
 The Commissioner General has the discretion to require payment of additional tax.

 Mining, petroleum, and gas companies are subject to advance payments tax, a system that broadly mirrors the provisional tax system in place for non-resource companies.
-The main difference for resource companies is they have the option to lodge an estimate of their taxable income for the year prior to 90, 180, and 270 days from the commencement of its income year, which the IRC uses to assess each advance payments tax instalment.
-We also understand these dates will be amended in 2020 to 120, 210, and 300 days after commencement of the taxpayers income year.
+The main difference for resource companies is they have the option to lodge an estimate of their taxable income for the year prior to 120, 210, and 300 days from the commencement of its income year, which the IRC uses to assess each advance payments tax instalment.

 Following the lodgement of the CIT return, the IRC will serve a notice of assessment on the company.
 The balance of tax payable for a year of income, after the application of provisional tax (or advance payments tax in the case of a resource company) and other tax credits or rebates, is due to be paid within 30 days of the date of service of the notice of assessment.